Campaign StatusVictory Achieved

 Bartholet Properties v.
 Blackfin Conroe Compressor Station

-Our client—a multigenerational retail family operating in Conroe for over twenty years—faced the siting of a high-pressure compressor station approximately 137 feet from their established store.
-The case centered on enforcement of a restrictive covenant governing the use of the defendant’s property, which prohibited industrial and compressor-station activity of this nature.
+Our client—a multigenerational retail family operating in Conroe for over 60 years—faced the siting of a high-pressure compressor station approximately 137 feet from their established store on an adjacent tract owned by Blackfin.
+The case centered on enforcement of a restrictive covenant governing the use of Blackfin’s property, which prohibited industrial and compressor station activity of this nature.

-By focusing on the plain terms and intent of the covenant, we demonstrated that Blackfin’s planned compressor-station use violated clear property restrictions designed to protect adjacent commercial operations.
-The injunction and subsequent rulings upheld the enforceability of those protections.
+By focusing on the plain terms and intent of the covenant, we demonstrated that Blackfin’s planned compressor station use violated clear property restrictions designed to protect adjacent commercial operations.
+The injunction, relocation, and ultimate removal of facilities upheld the enforceability of those protections.

-Result: The injunction, relocation, and subsequent clarification ruling safeguarded the Bartholet family business and affirmed the strength of property-based relief in pipeline disputes.
+Result: The injunction, relocation, clarification ruling, and final site clearance safeguarded the Bartholet family business and affirmed the strength of property-based relief in pipeline disputes.

 “We are deeply thankful to our attorney, Seth Rubinson, the Court, and our community for their unwavering support.”